Jinjinov/wpf-localization-multiple-resource-resx-one-language/README.md

 A new attached property Translation.ResourceManager is used with the root control of the visual tree (e.g. UserControl) to set the ResourceManager for the localization markup extension:

     <UserControl xmlns:resx="clr-namespace:MyProject.Properties"
-                 xmlns:loc="clr-namespace:WpfLocalizationMultipleResourceResxOneLanguage"
+                 xmlns:loc="clr-namespace:WpfLocalizationWithMultipleResourceManagers"
                  loc:Translation.ResourceManager="{x:Static resx:Resources.ResourceManager}">
         <TextBlock Text="{loc:Loc MyText}"/>
     </UserControl>

-If you want to use a different ResourceManager with a specific control, you can override the root setting at the control level:
+If you want to use a different ResourceManager with a specific control you can override the root setting at the control level:

     <TextBox loc:Translation.ResourceManager="{x:Static resx:Resources.ResourceManager}" Text="{loc:Loc MyText}"/>

+If you want to use the markup extension inside a control template you have to set the Translation.ResourceManager attached property on the TemplatedParent.

 ## If you use this solution in a separate class library